elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 ```

 In the conditional above, we first check whether the document being ingested contains the nested structure `event.kind` and make sure it is equal to "event".
 We then look for the nested structure `event.category` and make sure it is equal to "process".
-We also make sure that either `host.os.type` or `host.os.family` equal "windows".
-Finally we make sure that the events we will infer on have a valid agent type ("endgame", "endpoint" or "winlogbeat") associated with them.
+We also ensure that either `host.os.type` or `host.os.family` equal "windows".
+Finally, we check that the events we will infer on have a valid agent type ("endgame", "endpoint" or "winlogbeat") associated with them.

 For a production usecase, please also make sure you think about error handling in the ingest pipeline.